zyedidia/micro/runtime/help/options.md

 * `fakecursor`: forces micro to render the cursor using terminal colors rather than the actual terminal cursor.
 This is useful when the terminal's cursor is slow or otherwise unavailable/undesirable to use.
+   Note: This option defaults to `true` in case `micro` is used in the legacy Windows Console.

     default value: `false`